OFFERED BY Duke UNIVERSITY

 Many images are in the public_domain and are not copyrighted.(eg: Wikimedia commons website)

-Some images have what are called creative commons licenses, which specify how you can use the images.
+Some images have what are called creative commons licenses, which specify how you can use the images, and some creative_commons_images are not copyrighted.

 Images Storage